nemo0622/pokeemerald-expansion/README.md

     - Object events, followers, and Pokémon in-battle sprites!
     - Some UI elements - battle UI, text boxes, DexNav elements
 - ALSO MERGE SOME OTHER IMPORTANT CHANGES
-    - Fix the shiny lock plaguing starter pokemon and dexnav
     - Press L to auto-run, R to register DexNav Pokémon, and make sure creeping with DexNav overrules autorun

 - Custom Mapping references to remember: